 Bio

-Hi, I'm Rik Chatterjee, a Research Assistant at Colorado State University.
+Hi, I'm Rik Chatterjee, a Research Assistant at Colorado State University pursuing a PhD in Systems Engineeing.
 I work at the Energy Institute, specifically in the Systems Cyber Lab headed by Dr. Jeremy Daily.
-I have been involved in several research projects, including:
+My current research is focused on embedded systems security, with an emphasis on applying formal methods, firmware reverse engineering, and model-based systems engineering (MBSE) to real-world transportation and energy infrastructure.
+I aim to bridge the gap between high-level system modeling and low-level binary assurance, particularly in mission-critical cyber-physical systems.
+I have been involved in several funded research projects, including:

-- The DARPA Assured Micropatching (AMP) program as a TA3 performer, where I created challenge problems, performed binary reversing, and evaluated performer solutions.
+- The DARPA Assured Micropatching (AMP) program as a Technical Area (TA3) performer, where I developed challenge problems for hackathons, performed binary reversing, and evaluated performer solutions.

-- The NSF PIVOT project, focused on vehicle system cybersecurity and intelligent transportation.
+- The NSF PIVOT project, focused on infrastructure surrounding vehicualar system cybersecurity and intelligent transportation datasets.

-- Currently, I'm working on the Byte RI project in collaboration with NREL and AIS, focusing on applying solutions from AMP into embedded devices within the energy sector's electric grids.
+- Currently, I'm working on the Byte RI project (STTR Phase II) in collaboration with NREL and AIS, focusing on applying solutions from AMP into embedded devices within the energy sector's electric grids.

 Research Interests